 Price & Similar Monitors

-The BenQ GL2580H price amounts to around $130 which is rather steep considering that you can get 1080p IPS displays for the same amount of money or even less.
+The BenQ GL2580H price amounts to a little bit less than $130 which is rather steep considering that you can get 1080p IPS displays for the same amount of money or even less.

 For instance, the Acer SB220Q is a 21.5″ 1080p 75Hz IPS monitor available for under $100.
 It’s a bit smaller, but it offers a notably better picture quality.

 These IPS models offer wider viewing angles and better color reproduction and while they do have a slower response time speed on paper, you won’t encounter any prominent ghosting on either of these displays.

 While the BenQ GL2580H is an all-around solid and reliable monitor, there are simply better alternatives available under $150.